 There’s more chaos to come in a week or two (flooring) and we are still missing a bedroom door (among other things), but at least the kitchen is done.
+The best part is that the kitchen has one of those those sleek bespoke kitchen doors.
 And now I can show you!

 Here’s ‘the journey’ as Kevin McCloud would say….

 Powered by Cincopa Video Hosting solution.

 It wasn’t a majorly fancy makeover – we – or rather, the nice builder – knocked out the old pantry, then we got a new one installed on the other side of the kitchen.
 It might take a village to raise a child, but it took five men more than two weeks to get the pantry sorted.
 Well, actually, in the end it took one man who knew what he was doing about half an hour to sort it.
 He was a top bloke.

 Major credit also has to go to my beloved, who replaced all the horrible 80s melamine joinery with nicely painted plywood facings, which ended up costing about $200 rather than the $2000+ we’d been quoted elsewhere.
 He also ripped out the grotty cabinet above the bench by the sink and got rid of the grimy shelf on the other side.
 Oh, and he carefully crafted a wooden benchtop wotsit to cover the hole where the old extraction unit was.
 Even the builder was impressed by that.

 The only task left is to sort out the cake tins and that cupboard where plastic containers and empty jars go to breed.
 If you have any tips on dealing with those issues, I’d love to hear them.